-There is one component to this section, the MCQ.
-This will generally be of the "best of five" type and will consist of 100 questions.
-The exam is of three hours duration.
+The MCQ's will generally be of the "best of five" type.
+Each paper will consist of 100 questions.

-This paper is intended to test knowledge and will therefore cover the content of the syllabus laid down by the Faculty.

-Although the focus of this paper will be on testing knowledge in occupational medicine, questions covering clinical medicine and the management of occupational health problems may be included.
+The MCQ paper is intended to test knowledge in occupational medicine and will therefore cover the content of the syllabus laid down by the Faculty.
+The paper will also include questions on clinical medicine and disease management as well as clinical aspects of occupational medicine.
+Included in this there will be some short critical appraisal questions.